 Assignments soon torpedoed onto my desk from all directions.
 They included parliamentary speeches to be delivered by the Opposition Leader with one hour’s notice, detailed policy presentations to groups such as NSW Business Chamber, the Urban Development Institute of Australia and the Transport and Tourism Forum, and polite scripted remarks on everything from Ramadan to Chinese New Year.

 Responding to this flurry of demands was not easy (though Google helped me through many close scrapes).
-After four years of satisfying successes tinged with some hard lessons, here are my tips for writing a good speech.
+After four years of satisfying successes tinged with some hard lessons, here are my tips for writing effective speeches.

 Have a clear purpose